Skip to content

 One of the primary differences between a Traditional IRA and a SEP IRA is the amount participants can contribute annually.

 Note: These very same maximum limits apply to the funds contributed for employees.
-Also, the 25% is limited to a maximum contribution of $305,000 in 2022.
+Also, the 25% is limited to the first $330,000 of compensation in 2023.
 SEP-IRAs do not have a “catch-up contributions” provision of any kind.

 The SEP-IRA provides a tax advantage in that all contributions are made from pre-tax earnings.